xyzbtw/StashMoverPlugin/README.md

 build a spiral tower that goes up to throw a pearl off of it

-set your pitch and yaw in the stashmover settings (you can check what you need using rotationlock, it will use that pitch and yaw to throw pearl) (make sure that it's not in the same direction as the chest so it doesn't get stuck on it cause it just goes forward to drop down and die)
+set your pitch and yaw using the *stashmover rotations command (it will use that pitch and yaw to throw pearl) (make sure that it's not in the same direction as the chest so it doesn't get stuck on it cause it just goes forward to drop down and die) (it should be set from the top of the tower btw)

 set chest with the pearls using *stashmover pearlchest (i recommend putting the chest on a spiral tower that goes up cause you're gonna be throwing a pearl off of it anyways)